anshuldante/my-reminder-app/README.md

 * Use [this](https://developer.android.com/guide/topics/ui/controls/pickers#java) to convert the date and time pickers to fragments.
 * Use [this](https://developer.android.com/guide/topics/ui/dialogs) to convert dialog to DialogFragment.
-* Scheduler and executer cleanup if needed.
+* Scheduler and executor cleanup if needed.
 * Look into ,TextInputLayout, SnackBars, TabLayout (for tabs), NavigationView (for sliding screens), Coordinator layout.
 * AppBarLayout, BottomAppBar
 * Delete All menu item in general long-click will allow selection and deletion.